 HTTPS (secure) connection

-Some users are not aware of what a secure connection is and how it is related to Cookie Script, so we decided to give a little explanation on this.
+Some users are not aware of what a secure connection is and how it is related to Cookie Script, so we decided to explain this.

 In a few words, a secure connection enables a more secure way of user interaction with the website.
 That's why major websites like google.com and facebook.com use a secure connection.
 You can see it as a green lock in a browser address bar (looks differently in different browsers):

-A secure connection is often used in webshops during checkout in order to protect customer personal and credit card information.
+A secure connection is often used in webshops during checkout to protect customers' personal and credit card information.
 If you don't have a secure connection (green lock) on your website, then you can use a regular HTTP connection.

 If your website has a page where a secure connection is used, all scripts and elements on that page must be attached using a secure connection as well.
 Otherwise, the green lock will become grey and users will see a warning: